 Journey to the center of the Chromebook

 The Acer Chromebook 15 is powered by Intel’s Pentium N4200 processor.
 It consists of four cores with a base speed of 1.10GHz, and a boost speed of 2.50GHz.
-The N4200 is not meant to be a powerhouse, but a chip with great performance while only eating six watts of power.
+The N4200 is not meant to be a powerhouse, but is rather a chip that provides great performance while only eating six watts of power.
 It’s at best a sideways move from the Celeron 3205U processor in the previous Chromebook 15.
 Though it has more cores, the architecture inside the Pentium N4200 is not as modern as that in the Celeron 3205U, which is a barebones fifth-generation Intel Core in disguise.

 We experienced a lot Android weirdness that forced us to re-install Google Play and its apps.

 Using Geekbench for Android, the Pentium N4200 scored a 1,559 in the single-core test, and a 4,884 in the multi-core test.
 Those scores appear to be better than average when compared to scores of other laptops using the same chip, including the Acer Switch 3.
-The Celeron 3205U chip used in the previous Acer Chromebook 15, and the currently available base model, has a better single-core score.
+The Celeron 3205U chip used in the previous Acer Chromebook 15, as well as the currently available base model, has a better single-core score.
 However, the Pentium N4200’s two added cores predictably lead to better multi-core results.

 Compared to other Chromebooks we’ve recently reviewed, the Pentium N4200 falls behind Intel’s M3-6Y30 chip used in the Samsung Chromebook Pro, and the Asus Chromebook Flip C302CA.
 The Lenovo ThinkPad 13 Chromebook we reviewed relies on a faster Core i5-6300U processor, and Google’s new Pixelbook is even faster with its Core i5-7Y57 chip.